-The mobile messaging app WhatsApp also posed a unique threat to Facebook's growth giving users the ability to send messages on their mobile devices both one-to-one and to groups.
-While Facebook focused on several emerging mobile messaging services,
+The mobile messaging app WhatsApp also posed a unique threat to Facebook's growth because it gave users the ability to send messages on their mobile devices both one-to-one and to groups.
+While Facebook focused on several emerging mobile messaging services, WhatsApp was viewed as the "category leader" with over 400 million active users worldwide in 2014, and the one that could potentially provide the greatest competitive threat.

-WhatsApp was viewed as the "category leader" with over 400 million active users worldwide in 2014, and the one that could potentially provide the greatest threat.
-Facebook feared WhatsApp eroding its monopoly power, stating WhatsApp or similar products posed "the biggest competitive threat we face as a business."
+Facebook feared that WhatsApp could erode its monopoly power, stating WhatsApp or similar products posed

+"the biggest competitive threat we face as a business."
 Facebook was also concerned that WhatsApp could ultimately be bought by a competing behemoth that had previously shown interest in social networking - namely Google.

-This led Facebook, in February 2014, to acquire WhatsApp for nearly \$19 billion - wildly more than the extravagant price Zuckerberg had recommended paying a few months earlier and the \$100 million another competitor offered to buy the company two years earlier.
+This led Facebook, in February 2014, to acquire WhatsApp for nearly \$19 billion - wildly more than the extravagant price Zuckerberg had recommended paying a few months earlier, and wildly more than the \$100 million another competitor offered to buy the company two years earlier.